 - Organizing environment, tools, databases, and access resetting.

 - Organizing and conducting an exit interview.

-The BVOPPM office maintains a list of general reasons for people leaving the organization and dismissal factors and plans improvement in human resources strategies and participates in improving strategies of all organizational offices.
+The BVOPPM office maintains a list of general reasons for people leaving the organization and dismissal factors.
+It plans improvements in human resources strategies and participates in improving the strategies of all organizational offices.